AliFatahadoost/JaliFrame-Stand-Alone/README.md

 ---

-## What does Jali Frame actually do?
+## What is Jali Frame?

+Jali Frame is a convention-driven full-stack Java framework for building database-backed web applications.

+The framework's central idea is simple:

+> **Application structure should be declared, not repeatedly implemented.**

-A single `CrudQueriesEnum` entry can define a table's CRUD behavior and permission boundary:
+A single `CrudQueriesEnum` entry can describe a database object's CRUD operations and permission boundary:

 ```java
 Warehouse(